sdtemple/isweep/README.md

 ```

 The script to estimate recent Ne can be replaced with any method to estimate recent Ne, as it happens before the `snakemake` command.
 This method [HapNe](https://palamaralab.github.io/software/hapne/) is one such option.

+Outputs:
+- `summary.hap.norm.tsv` are estimated selection coefficients, and other estimates, for regions of interest.
+  - Read Temple, Waples, and Browning (AJHG, 2024) to learn about the estimates.
+  - Confidence intervals assume IBD rates are (asymptotically) normally distributed.
+  - Frequency estimate is based on the best differentiated SNP **subset**.
+  - Models are 'a' additive, 'm' multiplicative, 'd' dominance, and 'r' recessive.
+- Other types of confidence intervals.
+  - 'perc' wildcard means percentile-based confidence intervals.
+  - 'snp' wildcard means that frequency estimate is based on best differentiated SNP.

 ## Picture of selection scan workflow
 ---